Radware/DP_Health_AWS/README.md

   * [Permissions](#action-lambda-permissions)

 ## Description ##
-This repository holds the Lambda functions as well as their requirements for performing automatic bypass of DefencePro in AWS environment.
+This repository holds the Lambda functions as well as their requirements for performing automatic bypass of DefensePro in AWS environment.
 Before we begin, this solution assumes the following:
 * All relevant objects are in the same VPC
-* Protected objects (servers) are in a subnet which routing table points to the ENI of DefencePro - we will refer this routing table as `Reals`
+* Protected objects (servers) are in a subnet which routing table points to the ENI of DefensePro - we will refer this routing table as `Reals`
-* There is a routing table with the Internet Gateway assigned as the `Edge Gateway` with a route sending the Protected objects\their entire subnet to ENI of DefencePro - we will refer this routing table as `GatewayID`
+* There is a routing table with the Internet Gateway assigned as the `Edge Gateway` with a route sending the Protected objects\their entire subnet to ENI of DefensePro - we will refer this routing table as `GatewayID`
-* All Relevant route tables has a tag named `DefenceProTable`, the value represents the table type (F.E: for protected objects route table it would be `Reals`)
+* All Relevant route tables has a tag named `DefenseProTable`, the value represents the table type (F.E: for protected objects route table it would be `Reals`)

 ## Detector Lambda ##
 The code, as well as the requirements are in `Detect` folder.
 This Lambda is responsible for:
-1. Discovering the DefensePro devices based on a TAG `DefenceProInstance`
+1. Discovering the DefensePro devices based on a TAG `DefenseProInstance`
 2. Quarrying the DefensePro devices with an SNMP request to the MGMT interface
-3. Issue an HTTP\S query through the DefencePro
+3. Issue an HTTP\S query through the DefensePro
 4. Write test results to a CloudWatch Log Group.

-For achieving the above - this Lambda is in the same VPC as the DefencePro and the protected objects.
+For achieving the above - this Lambda is in the same VPC as the DefensePro and the protected objects.

 ### Detector Lambda Permissions ###
 In order to oporate the Lambda needs the following permissions: